IvanVP/refinerycms-audiojs/README.md

 </audio>
 ```

-And then JS in audio_init.js removes "controls" attribute and initilizes Audiojs player.
-In audio.js You can chanange CSS-style, for example width of player.
+And then JS in `audio_init.js` removes `controls` attribute and initilizes Audiojs player.
+In `audio.js` You can change CSS-styles, for example width of player.

 This content can be added to a page in WYMeditor, or everywhere in your view like.
-Don't forget include audio_init.js in Your application.js file - it clears "controls" attribute.
+Don't forget include audio_init.js in Your `application.js` file - it clears `controls` attribute.

 ```erb
   <%= @my_audio.audio_to_html(true) %>